Regular Unipotent Invariants on the Wonderful Compactification of Complete Binary Forms: Introduction

-It was shown by Springer (\cite{Springer76}, \cite{Springer78}) that for each $i\geq 0$, the cohomology space $H^{i}(\flag^u, \Q )$ affords a representation of the symmetric group $S_n$, and the top non-vanishing cohomology space is an irreducible $S_n$-module.
-Spaltenstein \cite{Spaltenstein77} proved that all irreducible components of $\flag^u$ have the same dimension $e(u)$ which is equal to the half of the dimension of the top non-vanishing cohomology space $H^{2e(u)} (\flag^u,\Q)$.
+Let $G$ denote the special linear group $\mt{SL}_n$ over $\C$, the field of complex numbers.
+Let $\mc{U} \subset G$ denote the set of all unipotent elements, which forms an irreducible, closed subvariety of $G$.
+Consider the incidence variety $X= \{ (gB,x)\in G/B\times G :\ g^{-1}xg \in \mc{U} \}$.
+It is well known that $\mc{U}$ is singular; however, the second projection $pr_2 : X \rightarrow G$ is a resolution of singularities for $\mc{U}$ (see \cite{Springer68} and \cite{Steinberg76}).
+The fibers of $pr_2$, known as {\em Springer fibers}, have many remarkable combinatorial and geometric properties.
+For example, if $u\in G$ is a unipotent element, then for each $i\geq 0$ the cohomology space $H^{i}(pr_2^{-1}(u), \Q )$ is a representation of the symmetric group $S_n$, and the top non-vanishing cohomology space is an irreducible $S_n$-module (\cite{Springer76}, \cite{Springer78}).
+Furthermore, all irreducible components of $pr_2^{-1}(u)$ have the same dimension $e(u)$, which is equal to the half of the dimension of the top non-vanishing cohomology space $H^{2e(u)} (pr^{-1}(u),\Q)$, \cite{Spaltenstein77}.
+These facts lead to striking combinatorial results as in \cite{HottaShimomura,Lusztig81, Steinberg88}.

-The flag variety $\mathcal{B}$ is an example of a wonderful $SL_n$-variety.
-Another frequently studied wonderful $SL_n$-variety is $X_n$, the space of complete quadrics in an $n$-dimensional affine space (\cite{DGMP}, \cite{DP}).
-A complete quadric can be defined inductively by giving a quadric hypersurface $Q$ in the affine space and a complete quadric in the singular locus of $Q$, which is itself an affine space.